mongodb/docs/content/install-mongodb-enterprise-on-red-hat.md

 Use this tutorial to install [MongoDB Enterprise](https://www.mongodb.com/products/mongodb-enterprise-advanced?jmp=docs) on Red Hat Enterprise Linux or CentOS
 Linux versions 6 and 7 from ``.rpm`` packages.

 Platform Support: This installation guide only supports 64-bit systems.
-See [Platform Support](https://docs.mongodb.com/manual/release-notes/3.0-compatibility/#compatibility-platform-support) for details.MongoDB 3.2 deprecates support for Red Hat Enterprise Linux 5.
+See [Platform Support](https://docs.mongodb.com/manual/release-notes/3.0-compatibility/#compatibility-platform-support) for details.
+MongoDB 3.4 removes support for Red Hat Enterprise Linux 5.

 MongoDB provides officially supported Enterprise packages in their own repository.
 This repository contains the following packages: